How Does Credit Card Travel Insurance Work? Everything You Need to Know

 There’s no one-size-fits-all answer.
 Asking these questions upfront has helped me feel confident that if something goes wrong, I’ve at least thought it through.

-Short answer: It depends on how you booked—and both cancellation terms and credit card coverage come into play.
+It depends on how you book and both cancellation terms and credit card coverage come into play.

 🔎 Always double-check the portal’s cancellation policy and your credit card’s travel protection before you book.